 Sometimes, filing an appeal is not your best approach to starting over.
 Perhaps you want to try to reopen your case.

-In general, there are three situations which allow you to reopen your deportation case in immigration court.
+There are three situations which may allow you to reopen your deportation case in immigration court.

 Sometimes immigrants fail to show up at immigration court because they never received the notice of the hearing date.
 For example, maybe the government’s letter was mailed to the wrong address.
 Perhaps you moved and gave your new address to the immigration court, but the judge’s secretary sent the notice to your old address.

 In some cases, after an immigrant has been ordered to be deported, new facts emerge.
 This evidence can open the door for you to seek relief from deportation which did not exist at the time of your immigration trial.